 In other words, it wasn’t the Boston-based patriots who brought them forward – to whom historians tend to ascribe the moving of revolutionary heaven and earth – but rather they were advanced by regular people responding to a crisis by taking matters into their own hands.
 That collective local lawmaking then forced an emerging nation to choose between the old and the new.

-The Declarations weren’t drafted by famous Boston-based historians – but rather by regular people responding to a crisis by taking matters into their own hands.
+The Declarations weren’t drafted by famous Boston-based patriots – but rather by regular people responding to a crisis by taking matters into their own hands.

 No longer waiting for nothing to happen